-Rationale for the materiality benchmark applied

-We chose adjusted profit before tax as the benchmark, because in our view, it is the benchmark against which the performance of the Company is most commonly measured by the users of the parent company financial statements and is a generally accepted benchmark.
-We chose 5% which is within the range of acceptable quantitative materiality thresholds in auditing standards.
+Overall materiality RUB 478,867 thousand How we determined it 1% of total assets of the Company as at 31 December 2021 (rounded).
+Rationale for the materiality benchmark applied We chose total assets as the benchmark, because in our view, it is the benchmark against which the performance of the Company is most commonly measured by the users of the parent company financial statements and is a generally accepted benchmark.
+We chose 1% which is within the range of acceptable quantitative materiality thresholds in auditing standards.